Matt Kocanda CFP®

 Why did you choose to be part of the BDF team?

 BDF’s strong culture and commitment to excellence is a trait that is unique to this firm.
 The team is dedicated to helping team members grow and equipping them with experiences that allow us to give the best advice to our clients.
 I am impressed every single day with the way the firm is focused on challenging the typical thought process in order to continually grow and serve our clients’ complex needs.

-Matt Kocanda has a desire to constantly learn.
-He is continually applying what he learns about the investment and planning industry to help fulfill his clients’ needs.
-Matt spends the majority of his time working with individuals in the finance industry including private equity professionals, investment bankers, and asset managers.
+Matt Kocanda has a desire to learn constantly.
+He continually applies what he learns about the investment and planning industry to help fulfill his clients’ needs.
+Matt spends most of his time working with individuals in the finance industry, including private equity professionals, investment bankers, and asset managers.
 He enjoys helping his clients stay focused when life gets noisy by serving as their personal CFO.
-That’s how he ensures the entire families’ financial goals become reality.
-He advises specifically on creating a plan that considers cash flow, tax issues, risk management, and estate planning alongside a properly diversified investment allocation.
-The end goal is always to preserve and maximize assets and investments over the long-term.
+That’s how he ensures the entire families’ financial goals become a reality.
+He specifically advises creating a plan that considers cash flow, tax issues, risk management, and estate planning alongside a properly diversified investment allocation.
+The end goal is always to preserve and maximize assets and investments over the long term.

 Alongside leading the Financial Professionals Practice Group, Matt serves as a member of the Executive Team.
-In this capacity, he helps drive both the day-to-day and strategic vision for client experience and growth at BDF.
-He is enthusiastic about creating a great client experience that helps BDF clients live their fullest life.
+In this capacity, he helps drive the strategic vision for helping more people and growing BDF.
+He is enthusiastic about creating a great client experience that allows BDF clients live their fullest life.

 When Matt is not working, you can find him chasing around his kids Evelyn and Henry and spending time with his wife, Kathryn.
-He enjoys DIY projects at his home in Elmhurst and spending time outside.
+He enjoys DIY projects in Arlington Heights and spending time outside at his home.